nclarius/shell-scripts/window-opening/open-on-current-desktop/README.md

 4. Insert the launch command as a string for the variable `launch` in `open_thunderbird_on_current_desktop.sh`.
 5. Make `open_thunderbird_on_current_desktop.sh` the way to open the desired program, e.g. by defining a custom keyboard shortcut or adding an entry in the kickoff menu or task bar (you can find instructions for this on the web).

-### 2. Programs that prefer opening files in an existing window
+### 2. Programs that prefer opening files in an existing window or raise existing other windows

 1. Find out the window class of the program: Open a window of the program, run `wmctrl -l -x ` in a terminal, and get the window class name from the third column, e.g. `Navigator.firefox`.